-Interstitial cystitis (IC) is a condition with symptoms including burning, pressure, and pain in the bladder along with urinary urgency and frequency.
+Interstitial cystitis (IC), also commonly known as painful bladder symptom, is a condition with symptoms including burning, pressure, and pain in the bladder along with urinary urgency and frequency.
 Other names for IC are bladder pain syndrome (BPS) and painful bladder syndrome (PBS).

 IC occurs in 3 to 7 percent of women.
 Though it is more common in women, men are also affected.
 Women are usually diagnosed in their 40s, but younger and older women have IC, too.

 Am I at Risk?

 The cause of IC is unknown.
 It is likely due to a combination of factors or maybe different factors for different people.

 IC runs in families.
 And so, if someone in your family has IC, you are more at risk for this chronic bladder pain condition.